Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Introduction

 Over the past decades, multiple independent observations have established strong evidence for the accelerated expansion of the Universe.
 Astrophysical measurements based on the luminosity distances of Type Ia supernovae \cite{Riess1998, Perlmutter1999}, together with data from the cosmic microwave background (CMB), baryon acoustic oscillations (BAO), and large-scale structure (LSS), consistently indicate the presence of an unknown component, termed dark energy (DE), that drives this late-time accelerated cosmic expansion (see, for instance, \cite{Amendola2010, Steinhardt2003, COPELAND2006}).

 Various hypotheses for dark energy have been proposed \cite{Amendola2010}, including the cosmological constant, which remains the primary candidate in the $\Lambda$CDM cosmological model.
-Nevertheless, challenges such as the fine-tuning and coincidence problems \cite{Amendola2010} have motivated ongoing research into alternative dark energy candidates.
-Among the most interesting ones is the quintessence model, which was introduced by Caldwell, Dave, and Steinhardt \cite{Caldwell1998}, and has attracted significant attention.
+Nevertheless, challenges such as the fine-tuning and coincidence problems \cite{Amendola2010} have motivated ongoing research into alternative candidates for dark energy.
+Among the most interesting ones is the quintessence model, introduced by Caldwell, Dave, and Steinhardt \cite{Caldwell1998}, which has attracted significant attention.

 Subsequently, Kiselev \cite{Kiselev2003} proposed an alternative approach to modeling physical systems involving dark energy by introducing an energy-momentum tensor for a time-independent anisotropic fluid in a spherically symmetric spacetime.
 In this framework, the pressure components along the radial ($r$), polar ($\theta$), and azimuthal ($\varphi$) directions are all negative.
 The fluid, initially considered to surround a black hole (BH), is also called quintessence, although it is not directly linked to a scalar-field Lagrangian.
-Due to its analytical tractability for exploring dark energy and its physical implications, this approach has been widely adopted.
-Furthermore, numerous studies have incorporated a cloud of strings (CS) \cite{Letelier1979} as an additional matter distribution alongside the quintessential fluid in the spacetime background (see, e.g., \cite{Toshmatov2017, Chaudhary2024, Kumar2024, Rayimbaev2024, Saadati2021, Wang2023, Malligawad2025, AlBadawi2025a, Sood2024, Lungu2025, Javed2024, Dariescu2024}).
+Indeed, Visser \cite{Visser2020} has demonstrated that this Kiselev fluid is neither a perfect fluid nor, in the standard cosmological sense, a quintessence field.
+However, due to its analytical tractability in exploring dark energy-induced implications, this approach has been widely adopted \cite{Ali2020,Saadati2021,AlBadawi2025a,Wang2023,Lungu2025, Dariescu2024}.
+Thus, we shall consider this type of fluid in our work, and, while we refer to this dark energy candidate simply as \enquote{quintessence}, it must always be understood as a Kiselev-like quintessence fluid.
+Furthermore, we also add that some studies have incorporated a cloud of strings (CS) \cite{Letelier1979} as an additional matter distribution alongside the Kiselev fluid in the spacetime background (see, e.g., \cite{Chaudhary2024} and \cite{Rayimbaev2024}).
+This addition also contributes to our spacetime configuration, as will be detailed later.